djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 ## Running Callgrind

-To demonstrate the use of Callgrind, we'll analyse a commit of my project Woud created as a demonstration.
+To demonstrate the use of Callgrind, we'll analyse a commit of my project, Woud, created as a demonstration.
 It'll be useful to have read [the article I wrote on it]({{< ref "woud">}}) to follow along with the example.
 You can run the example on a Linux distribution of your choice, the use of Linux and the surrounding tools falls outside of the scope of this article.